 - You may be eligible for most state and federal benefits granted with traditional marriage.
 Consult an attorney in your state.

-- All 50 states and Washington D.C. will recognize a valid common law marriage.
+- Most states will recognize a valid common law marriage.

 - It's necessary to terminate a common law marriage with a divorce proceeding.